 What if my staff forgets the stickers?

-How long do I keep FIFO records?
+How long should I keep FIFO documentation?

 ⚠️ EU Regulation 1169/2011 — Allergen Information — https://eur-lex.europa.eu/eli/reg/2011/1169/oj